-- 1. N. Ferguson, "The Ascent of Money," chapter 1&3. - 2.
-G. McCandless and W. Weber, "Some Monetary Facts," Federal Reserve Bank of Minneapolis Quarterly Review. - 3.
-Atkeson and Kehoe, "Depression and Deflation: Is there an empirical link?," Federal Reserve Bank of Minneapolis Staff Report. - 4.
-Cole and Kocherlakota, "Why Zero Interest Rates are Good and How to Get Them," Federal Reserve Bank of Minneapolis, Quarterly Review, Spring 1998. - 5.
-R. King, "The Phillips Curve and U.S. Macroeconomic Policy: Snapshots, 1958-1996," Economic Quarterly of the Federal Reserve Bank of Richmond, Fall 2008. - 6.
-Atkeson, Chari and Kehoe, "Taxing Capital Income: A Bad Idea," Federal Reserve Bank of Minneapolis Quarterly Review Summer 1999. - 7.
+- 1. G. McCandless and W. Weber, "Some Monetary Facts," Federal Reserve Bank of Minneapolis Quarterly Review. - 2.
+Atkeson and Kehoe, "Depression and Deflation: Is there an empirical link?," Federal Reserve Bank of Minneapolis Staff Report. - 3.
+Cole and Kocherlakota, "Why Zero Interest Rates are Good and How to Get Them," Federal Reserve Bank of Minneapolis, Quarterly Review, Spring 1998. - 4.
+R. King, "The Phillips Curve and U.S. Macroeconomic Policy: Snapshots, 1958-1996," Economic Quarterly of the Federal Reserve Bank of Richmond, Fall 2008. - 5.
+Atkeson, Chari and Kehoe, "Taxing Capital Income: A Bad Idea," Federal Reserve Bank of Minneapolis Quarterly Review Summer 1999. - 6.
 E. Prescott, "Why Do Americans Work So Much More Than Europeans?," Federal Reserve Bank of Minneapolis Staff Report 321.